 How Does Steps to Independence Work?

-- An individualized program including physical and occupational therapy focuses on strengthening, coordination and alignment, as well as the development and enhancement of functional skills for daily living; speech/language therapists are consulted as-needed
+An individualized program including physical and occupational therapy focuses on strengthening, coordination and alignment, as well as the development and enhancement of functional skills for daily living; on staff speech-language pathologists are consulted as-needed.

 Watch Dawud’s success in the Steps to Independence program, and listen to his parents’ testimonials.